NGenesis/altspacevr-behaviors/README.md

 ### Parameters
 `type` - Native component type.

 `data` - Native component properties.
+See [here](#native-component-properties) for available properties and defaults.

 `config` - Optional parameters for specialized use cases.
 Many of these properties are provided only to override the internal behavior of a component in specialized use cases.